 Common side effects men experience with PDE5 inhibitors include headache, nose congestions, feeling of flushed, muscle pain.
 Rarely, oral medication can be associated with vision and colour loss, please consult your doctor if you develop this rare side effect.

 This will depend on the underlying cause of Erectile Dysfunction.
 Options include:

 - Hormone replacement –testosterone replacement

 A self-injecting medicine called alprostadil can be administered into the penis, leading to increased blood flow and causing a rapid sustainable erection.
 Your doctor will demonstrate the use of the injections.

 Alprostadil can also be given in a pellet form and self-administered through insertion into the urethra.
 Do discuss with your doctor on treatment options and methods that you are comfortable with.

 Vacuum devices can induce an erection by pulling blood into the penis.
 The use of a vacuum device may need some practice.
 This can be an option when oral medication is not suitable.

 Extracorporeal Shockwave Therapy

-This is a repeated sessions of treatment of delivering low level of shock waves into the penis to aid new blood vessels forming around the penis, hence achieving erections.
+This is a repeated session of treatments of delivering low level of shock waves into the penis to aid new blood vessels forming around the penis, hence achieving erections.